DocumentWDP-10

 • Most emoji are double-width characters

-• Use padding/spacing to align text properly
+• Implementations SHOULD use padding/spacing to align text properly

 • Consider using ASCII alternatives for strict column alignment